 The body of evidence shows limited evidence that infant formula products supplemented with MFGM-WPC or MFGM-rich ingredients supports improves neural development and cognitive function in infants.
 Some studies report an increase in a subset of measured developmental scores in the MFGM-fed infants compared to controls however the biological relevance of these results is not clear because the instruments do not measure cognitive ability above normal levels.
 Studies in animals had similar findings.
-Due to the limitations in the available evidence FSANZ concludes that MFGM-WPC supplemented infant formula products may improve neural development and cognitive function in infants, but additional data is required to make a definitive conclusion.
+Due to the limitations in the available data, FSANZ was not satisfied that the evidence demonstrated improvement in neural development and cognitive function in infants.
+The assessment concluded that additional evidence would be required to make a definitive conclusion.